-Auger Electron Spectroscopy (AES or Auger) is a surface-sensitive analytical technique that utilizes a high-energy electron beam as an excitation source.
+Auger Electron Spectroscopy (AES) is a surface-sensitive analytical technique that utilizes a high-energy electron beam as an excitation source.
 Atoms that are excited by the electron beam can subsequently relax, leading to the emission of “Auger” electrons.
-The kinetic energies of the emitted Auger electrons are characteristic of elements present within the top 3-10nm of the sample.
+The kinetic energies of the emitted Auger electrons are characteristic of elements present within the top 3-10 nm of the sample.

-EAG has unmatched experience handling both routine and non-routine Auger analysis requests and for many years, has used Auger to address a wide variety of industrial analytical applications.
+EAG has unmatched experience handling both routine and non-routine Auger analysis requests and, for many years, has used Auger Electron Spectroscopy to address a wide variety of industrial analytical applications.

-EAG’s extensive Auger expertise has direct analytical benefits, whether we analyze sub-μm particles to determine contamination sources in wafer processing equipment or analyze defects in electronic devices to investigate the root cause of failures.
-Auger analysis has extensive applications in metallurgical studies, including in the determination of oxide layer thickness of electro-polished medical devices, and EAG continually draws on its experience to help solve demanding problems from customers from many industry sectors.
+EAG’s extensive Auger Electron Spectroscopy expertise has direct analytical benefits, whether we analyze sub-μm particles to determine contamination sources in wafer processing equipment or analyze defects in electronic devices to investigate the root cause of failures.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.